Interviews

 Under no consideration they were extremists.
 But they always ran the hazard receiving all those who came to them and helping when they could.

-Olena Fedorivna knew how to create sublime, just magically harmonious atmosphere of Ukrainian world.
+Olena Fedorivna knew how to sublime, just magically harmonious atmosphere of Ukrainian world.
 She was an expert on customs, could interpret their meaning and beauty.
 In each Kuzmenko found sense of living intact their culture is its bearer and creator.
 To my mind, it was of great importance because one could come to the house, a small island, which shone with conscious Ukrainian life.

 There one could meet poets Mykhailo Diachenko, Volodymyr Sirenko, Oles Zavhorodniy, whom I knew from his student years, Liubov Holota, Mykhailo Romanushko, Ivan Sokulsky… All visitors from Kyiv called on Olena Fedorivna.